 - Mapping of learning to date against the UK Professional Standards Framework for teaching and supporting learning in higher education (UKPSF) (PVs).

 All the formative elements above submitted in the form of a portfolio for summative assessment.
 A 500 word (max) academic, Level 7 text will front the appendices and form the written claim reflecting on learning to date and planning for next-step development (max 500 words) (LO 1, 2, 3, 4, 5).
-Summative assessment is marked by the PCUTL team.
+Summative assessment is marked by the PgCUTL team.

 Total word count c 2500

 Portfolio, 100% contribution, Experiencing UK Higher Education, Assessment 6 weeks after commencement of contact sessions